-FMT\LIM.1/Loader Limited capabilities Dependencies: FMT\LIM.2 Limited availability.
+FMT_LIM.1/Loader Limited capabilities

 Hierarchical to: No other components.

-FMT\LIM.1.1/Loader The TSF shall be designed and implemented in a manner that limits its capabilities so that in conjunction with "Limited availability (FMT\LIM.2)" the following policy is enforced: Deploying Loader functionality after locking the chip to Flash booting mode does not allow stored user data to be disclosed or manipulated by unauthorized user.
+FMT_LIM.1.1/Loader The TSF shall be designed and implemented in a manner that limits its capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the

+following policy is enforced: Deploying Loader functionality after locking to Flash Reset does not allow stored user data to be disclosed or manipulated by unauthorized user.